 The Bachelor of Science (BS) in Elementary Education and Special Education degree offered by Grand Canyon University is designed for future teachers interested in working with children with special needs in the elementary classroom setting.
 The dual degree program includes coursework that prepares future elementary teachers (K-8), as well as coursework that is required of special education teachers working with mild to moderate disabilities in the K-12 setting.
 Both pedagogical knowledge and special education-specific content make up the curriculum for the BS in Elementary Education and Special Education degree.
 Graduates of the program are prepared to work with students with mild to moderate special needs by implementing individualized educational plans to accommodate students’ various learning, behavioral and social needs.
 They also gain a well-rounded liberal arts elementary education background.

 Grand Canyon University © 2020– All Rights Reserved.
 For the most up-to-date information about admission requirements, tuition, scholarships and more, visit gcu.edu.
 Please note, not all GCU programs are available in all states and in all learning modalities.
 Program availability is contingent on student enrollment.
 GCU, while reserving its lawful rights in light of its Christian mission, is committed to maintaining an academic environment that is free from unlawful discrimination.
 Further detail on GCU’s Non-Discrimination policies can be found at gcu.edu/titleIX.

 - A high school diploma or GED is required

-Residents of Mississippi require an associate’s degree or higher.
+- *Residents from Mississippi require an associate’s degree or higher for admission